Bennett1234/Deep-Learning/README.md

 BCEWithLogits(y, z) = max(z, 0) - z * y + log(1 + exp(-abs(z)))

 Both are mathematically equivalent, but the logits version is **more stable** for large values of `z`.
 This is why deep learning frameworks (like PyTorch’s `BCEWithLogitsLoss`) use it internally.

+### It is okay to find local minimal, key is learning rate and initialize model right

+## we can only call backward once and on sacaler value